 The story of how Yerba Mate was first discovered and then spread through South America is a fascinating tale that includes legends, politics, religion, intrigue, slavery, war and innovation.

-The product has spread beyond its region of traditional consumers to Syria and Lebanon, with lesser imports by Israel, Saudi Arabia, and some African nations.
+The product has spread beyond its region of traditional consumers to Syria and Lebanon, with lesser imports by Israel, Saudi Arabia, and some European and African nations.

 The entire South seems to drink mate.
 Families lounging on blankets pass it around in parks.
 Friends sitting on benches sip it while chatting.
 Travelers break out mate tote bags.
 Some devotees even juggle thermoses while biking.